dmagicone/GreenSteam/README.md

 The app remembers the location you specify for the Steam and Applist folders.
 You only have to specify the folder containing the lua + mani files.

 This app assumes you have GreemLuma already installed and know how to install the games from the steam console prompt.

+The code is probably a mess.
+Mostly done with the help of AI.